Barry-lab/openEPhys_DACQ/docs/source/index.rst

 The original purpose for this system was to collect neural data from rodents performing a navigational task in a large environment.

+The github page for this repository: https://github.com/Barry-lab/openEPhys_DACQ

 Features
 ========

-* Data synchronisation with `OpenEhysGUI <https://github.com/open-ephys/plugin-GUI>`
+* Data synchronisation with `OpenEhysGUI <https://github.com/open-ephys/plugin-GUI>`_
     - Global clock TTL signal for precision synchrony
     - Logging messages with recording timestamps (e.g. pellet dropped)
 * Real-time tracking and 1080p video recording